bengimbel/golang_redis/README.md

 I built my own custom http client that is configured just for open weather map api.
 We also pass in a config and pointer to a response struct so we can just edit that value in memory.

+### How to improve this

+I think if we wanted to improve this application, we would asyncronously write to the cache.
+The flow could be the user fetches data that isn't in the cache, and we return the result from open weather map api.
+The results are written to the cache after the user already received the results making the process run asyncronously.

 ### Sample cURL Requests

 There are two endpoints in this application.